 Super-specific keywords are your ticket to more traffic, clicks, and conversions.
 High-intent keywords attract users looking for the exact things you have to offer.
 In this article, we explain why and how to target high-intent keywords.

 What is a High-Intent Keyword?

-High-intent keywords –– also referred to as long-tail keywords –– are highly targeted search terms that are likely to result in a purchase.
+High-intent keywords –– also long-tail keywords –– are highly targeted search terms likely to result in a purchase.
 Long-tail keywords get their name from their location on the search demand curve.
 Because these keywords are specific, they fall to the far right of the curve, on the “long tail,” where search volume is low.